 Content

-You probably already understand the importance of considering your business expenses and competitor pricing when setting your prices.
+You probably already understand the importance of considering your business expenses and competitor pricing when marketing strategy pricing.
 You aim to strike a balance: pricing that allows for profitability without driving potential customers away to competitors offering better deals.
 However, the process is more complex than it seems.
 Several factors come into play when determining the optimal pricing strategy for your business.

 Cost is undoubtedly a critical starting point.
 If your prices fail to cover your costs, your business won't survive long.